HGVSnomenclature/hgvs-nomenclature/docs/recommendations/general.md

 ## General recommendations

 - all variants should be described at the most basic level, **the DNA level**.
-  Descriptions at the RNA and/or protein level may be given in addition.
+  Descriptions on the RNA and/or protein level may be given in addition.
     - descriptions should make clear whether the change was **experimentally determined** or **theoretically deduced** by giving predicted consequences in parentheses.
-    - descriptions at RNA/protein level should describe the changes observed on that level (RNA/protein) and not try to incorporate any knowledge regarding the change at DNA-level (see Discussion below).
+    - descriptions on RNA/protein level should describe the changes observed on that level (RNA/protein) and not try to incorporate any knowledge regarding the change on DNA-level (see Discussion below).

 - all variants should be described in relation to an accepted **reference sequence** (see [Reference Sequences](../background/refseq.md)).
     - the reference sequence file used should be **public and clearly described**, e.g., `NC_000023.10`, `LRG_199`, `NG_012232.1`, `NM_004006.2`, `LRG_199t1`, `NR_002196.1`, `NP_003997.1`, etc. (see [Reference Sequences](../background/refseq.md)).